pj-newstar/newstar-ctf-2024/README.md

 You can directly use them for non-profit purposes without any modification.
 Charged distribution of them is not allowed if not permitted.

+For distribution and deployment on various platforms, please add a link to this repository.

 ## Additional Notes

 So-called *image(s)* in this document refers to things like virtual machine images, docker images, etc. It does not refer to images in the sense of pictures.